fastapi/fastapi/docs/tutorial/body.md

 ## Editor support

-In your editor, inside your function you will get type hints and completion everywhere (this wouldn't happen if your received a `dict` instead of a Pydantic model):
+In your editor, inside your function you will get type hints and completion everywhere (this wouldn't happen if you received a `dict` instead of a Pydantic model):

 <img src="/img/tutorial/body/image03.png">